-Washington Youth Academy: The WYA has recruiters who regularly visit schools, tribes, and social service type agencies to brief them on the benefits to youth who attend the WYA.
-Tribes can request visitations by recruiters or other staff to learn more about the Academy.
-Tribal Council members or educational staff can arrange a tour of the Academy as well.
+Washington Youth Academy: The WYA has Outreach & Admissions staff who regularly visit schools, tribes, and social service-type agencies to brief them on the benefits to youth who attend the WYA.
+Tribes can request visitations by staff to learn more about the Academy.
+Over the past year, Outreach & Admissions staff have provided all tribal contacts from the Washington State Tribal directory with newsletters, informational material and an invitation to our Zoom information sessions for professionals in the youth services field.
+Additionally, when the campus can open back up for visitors, Tribal Council members or educational staff can arrange for a tour of the Academy.